navigation

 • Coca-Cola is one of the many sweet and not so healthy carbonated drinks.
 The manufacturer makes it easier to make a purchase decision and positions it as a moment of pleasure that can be shared with loved ones during a family dinner.

-• Emotional branding is practically used by all large coffee shops.
-They realize that the coffee itself can be bought from a vending machine or made at home.
-So customers don't go to such a place to actually replenish their fluids.
-Rather, they go "to Starbucks”Or“ for a coffee with Żabka ”, combining an emotional charge with these places, which is valuable from the advertiser's point of view.
+• Emotional branding In practice, all the large coffee shop chains are taking advantage.
+They realise that the coffee itself can be bought from a machine or made at home.
+Customers therefore do not go to such an establishment to actually replenish their fluids.
+Rather, they go 'to Starbucks”Or“ for a coffee with Żabka ”, combining an emotional charge with these places, which is valuable from the advertiser's point of view.

 It is worth remembering that today we are talking not only about emotional branding of companies, but also personal brands, i.e. to put it bluntly - individual people.
 Their brands, consciously or not, are shaped by business people, artists and influencers.